TREC Finances

 Scholarships

-Depending on the program, there are a number of scholarships students can apply for.
-The CGE encourages students to apply for every scholarship they are eligible for, and will assist with the process in any way.
+Depending on the program, there are a number of scholarships for which students can apply.
+The CGE encourages students to apply for every scholarship they are eligible for, and will assist with the process as needed.
+The list below is not exhaustive and students are encouraged to explore other external sources to support their TREC experience.

 Center for Global Education Scholarship (shortTREC Only)